Sicilia (Roman province): Imperial province

-There is little documentation on the history of Sicily between Augustus and Diocletian.
 In AD 68, there was disorder on the island, probably linked to the revolt of Lucius Clodius Macer in North Africa.
 Emperor Vespasian (69–79) settled veterans and freedmen at Panormos and Segesta.

 During the first two centuries AD Sicily underwent economic depression and urban life declined, the countryside was deserted and the wealthy owners were not resident, as indicated by the lack of dwellings at various levels.
 In addition, the Roman government neglected the territory and it became a place of exile and refuge for slaves and brigands.

 According to the Historia Augusta (a notoriously unreliable fourth century text), there was a slave revolt in Sicily under the Emperor Gallienus (253–268).

 The latifundia, or great private estates, specialising in agriculture destined for export (grain, olive oil, wine) played a large role in society and in the economy in the imperial period.

 Rural Sicily entered a new period of prosperity at the beginning of the 4th century, with commercial settlements and farm villages that seem to reach the pinnacle of their expansion and activity.
 The reasons seem to be twofold: first of all, renewed commercial links with North Africa expanded for the supplies of grain to Italy, while the Egyptian production, which had so far satisfied the needs of Rome, was sent to the new capital of Constantinople in 330 AD; Sicily consequently assumed a central role in the new commercial routes between the two continents.
 Secondly, the most prosperous equestrian and senatorial ranks began to abandon urban life by retreating to their country estates, due to the growing tax burden and the expenses they were obliged to sustain the poor masses.
 Their lands were cultivated no longer by slaves, but by colonists.
 Considerable sums of money were spent to enlarge, embellish, and make their villas more comfortable.

 Traces of renewed construction are found in Filosofiana, Sciacca, Punta Secca, Naxos and elsewhere.
 An obvious sign of transformation is the new title assigned to the governor of the island, from a corrector to consularis.
 In the 4th century therefore, Sicily was not merely the “granary of Rome”, but also became a favourite residence for families of the high Roman aristocracy, like the Symmachi, Nichomachi and the Caeionii, who brought with them the luxury and taste of the capital of the empire.

-The most famous archaeological remains of this period are the Villa Romana del Casale.
+The most remarkable archaeological remains of this period are the Villa Romana del Casale.
 Others include the Villa Romana del Tellaro and Villa Romana di Patti.